zyueek/DPO-F/README.md

 This repository is for the Artifact for CS 6367 – Final Project by Yueke Zhang, which contains data construction, model training (DPO + reward-augmented), inference, and evaluation pipelines for **feedback-aligned code repair**.
-As a PhD student, I intend to grow this into a full paper, so the implementation is relatively **complex and novel**, not a minimal demo.
+As a PhD student, I intend to grow this into a full paper, so the implementation is relatively **complex and novel**.
+A full end-to-end reproduction of the training and evaluation pipeline is not feasible for a standard demo submission due to the following high-resource constraints:

 - **Training.** We fine-tune small code models (e.g., 1.5B–7B) with DPO-style objectives on ~6k preference pairs.
 On 2× RTX A6000 GPUs, each run takes on the order of **2-4 GPU-hours**.